-The Palestinian Environmental NGOs Network was founded in May 2000, six months after the commencement of the Second Intifada by widespread demand within the Palestinian NGO sector to create a Network that would encourage networking, cooperation, environmental and NGO strategizing, lobbying and advocacy within Palestine and worldwide to defend the dangerous state of the Palestinian environment, and building contacts with international environmental organizations that would cooperate in highlighting the environmental and human rights issue in the Occupied Territories.
+The Palestinian Environmental NGOs Network was founded in May 2000, six months after the commencement of the Second Intifada by widespread demand within the Palestinian NGO sector to create a Network that would encourage networking, cooperation, environmental and NGO strategizing, lobbying and advocacy within Palestine and worldwide to defend the dangerous state of the Palestinian environment, and build contacts with international environmental organizations that would cooperate in highlighting the environmental and human rights issue in the Occupied Territories.
 PENGON's objectives also include promoting the exchange of experience and expertise on a local, national, and international level.
-The Network is seen today as the most active and wide reaching environmental organization in the West Bank and Gaza in dealing with local coordination, grassroots mobilization, and international advocacy and is the only environmental network for the Occupied Territories.

 PENGON is a non-governmental, non-profit organization.